Karen J. Rooney, Ph.D.

 (804) 747-1883

-Classroom Interventions for Students
+Classroom Interventions for Students with Attention

-with Attention Deficit Disorders
+Deficit Disorders

-Several lessons need to be learned to
+Several lessons need to be learned to work effectively

-taught his teacher the first of these lessons.
+teacher the first of these lessons.
 Jimmy was sitting

 in class listening to a well-planned lesson on farm animals.

-His reaction to the lesson was to ask his teacher if she had
+His reaction to the lesson was to ask his teacher if she

-way their parents or teachers think they should and that behavior
+information the way their parents or teachers think they

-is not always what it appears to be.
+should and that behavior is not always what it appears

-Sarah taught her teacher the second lesson
+Sarah taught her teacher the second lesson during a well

-during a well -intentioned spelling lesson which demonstrates
+-intentioned spelling lesson which demonstrates the necessity

-the necessity for on-going monitoring and diagnostic teaching.
+for on-going monitoring and diagnostic teaching.
+Sarah's

-to help her with spelling.
+help her with spelling.
 Sarah spelled the word brown as

 "brone."
-She was asked to identify a small word within brown
+She was asked to identify a small word within

-to enable her to spell the word correctly.
+brown to enable her to spell the word correctly.
 She identified

 the word "ow" in brown and the teacher was quite satisfied